adilanwar2399/Project_Fuzzy_Logic_ABS/README.md

 There are 2 approaches:

-1. The Approach that uses the Control API
+1. The Approach that uses the Control API.
 2. The Alternative approach (not using the control API/ Contol Primer).

 Firstly, the User inputs the values via prompts showing in the console for the antecedents – speed and distance values – then these processes occur: